TrafficLLMv1/TrafficLLM/tutorials/README.md

 mkdir tmp/packet_generation tmp/flow_generation
 ```

-## Register the tasks and checkpoints
+## 3. Registering Tasks and Checkpoints
 After getting the checkpoints of traffic generation tasks, we can add the task name and checkpoints in the [config](config.json).
 TrafficLLM encapsulates traffic generation capabilities into two parts: header generation and payload generation.
-Each generation task must contain two checkpoint paths.
 ```shell
 {
     "model_path": "../models/chatglm2/chatglm2-6b/",